 Why Perfectionism Can Feel Safer Than Stillness | EMDR Therapy in Phoenix

 Peace sounds nice… in theory.
-But for many EMDR Therapy clients I work in Phoenix, it can feel absolutely terrifying.
-Stillness leaves space.
-Space that grates on your skin and is somehow way too loud with its silence.
+But for many people, even the idea of peace can feel absolutely terrifying.
+Stillness creates space.
+And for trauma survivors, space can feel grating on your skin — somehow far too loud in its silence.

 Perfectionism, on the other hand, feels familiar.
 Maybe not safe or good, but familiar.
-Even if it leaves you feeling like shit by the end of the day — burned out, on edge, or in a downward spiral after a single misstep — at least it feels predictable and under your control.
+Even if it leaves you feeling burned out, on edge, or spiraling after a single misstep, it offers something predictable.
+Something that feels within your control.

 But damn, is it exhausting.
 And deep down, you secretly dream of something more.